barrykn/big-sur-micropatcher/README.md

 - v0.0.9: Tested with beta 1 (20A4299v) and 2 (20A4300b), but should be compatible with beta 3 (20A5323l) as well.
 - v0.0.1-v0.0.8: Only compatible with beta 1 (20A4299v).
 Not compatible with beta 2 and later.

-## Compatibility of various Mac models:
+## Compatibility of various Mac models
 Note that this information is incomplete and may not be 100% correct yet, but I'll add more information over time and fix any errors as I learn about them.

 Mostly compatible Mac models: